grisuno/LazyOwn/COMMANDS.md

 :returns: None

 Manual execution:
-1. Ensure `lhost` is set to a valid IP address or hostname.
+1. Ensure `lhost` is assign to a valid IP address or hostname.
 2. Run the method to create the SCF file and start the SMB server.
 3. Use the copied curl command to download the SCF file on the target system.
 4. Ensure that `impacket-smbserver` is installed and accessible from the command line.